giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

           restartPolicy: Never
 ```

-This CronJob will run accordingly to the specified schedule e.g. every Friday att 16:47 UTC.
-It will first create a silence for the whole cluster, such that the GS oncall is not paged by any incidents happening on the clusters.
+This CronJob will run accordingly to the specified schedule e.g. every Friday at 16:47 UTC.
+It will first create a silence for the whole cluster, such that the GS on-call is not paged by any incidents happening on the clusters.
-After the Silence creation, the annotations for mininum and maximum scaling limits for autoscaler will be adjusted to 0 what will result in 0 worker nodes in the Node Pool.
-The patch command in the CronJob can be repeated for multiple Node Pools to obtain 0 workers Wokload Clusters.
+After the Silence creation, the annotations for minimum and maximum scaling limits for autoscaler will be adjusted to 0 what will result in 0 worker nodes in the Node Pool.
+The patch command in the CronJob can be repeated for multiple Node Pools to obtain 0 workers workload clusters.
 Please remember to use your Node Pool Name in the patch command, which is the unique identified of the Machine Pool Custom Resource describing the Node Pool.

 ### Scale up and delete silence for the cluster